 Hall of Famer John Smoltz had an illustrious career with the Atlanta Braves, dominating opposing major league hitters for 21 seasons as both a closer and a starter.
 The eight-time MLB All-Star racked up 213 wins alongside an impressive 154 saves throughout his career.

-Smoltz’s last year in professional baseball came in 2009 at the age of 42 following brief stints with the Boston Red Sox and St. Louis Cardinals.
+Smoltz's last year in professional baseball came in 2009 at the age of 42 following brief stints with the Boston Red Sox and St. Louis Cardinals.
 After stepping away from the playing field, Smoltz transitioned swiftly to the broadcast booth, where he now works as a Lead MLB Analyst for FOX.
 Now, he calls baseball games on MLB's biggest stage alongside Joe Buck in the World Series.